Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix a few typos in Thaumonomicon researches (Thaumcraft Fix)
 - Change the text warning that the EnderIO Farming Station crashes with AgriCraft Crop Sticks, as instead of crashing it now merely does nothing.
+- Add several more buttons for pack info, including a discord invite (Enders Modpack Tweaks)

 ## Texture Transformations: